narek-mkrtumyan/Manimations/MarcusGeometry/README.md

     Prove that the three points on the same line doesn't belong to the same circle.

+- Problem4

+    Let AB be the diameter of the circle with the center O and let the chords AC and BC are equal, Find angle AOC.

+- Problem5

+    Draw a circle of given radius that passed the given 2 points.

 ## NEEDS TO BE DONE